FluidChains/FullNode/README.md

 Bitcoin Implementation in C#
 ----------------------------

-CivX is an implementation of the Bitcoin protocol in C# on the [.NET Core](https://dotnet.github.io/) platform.
+EXOS is an implementation of the Bitcoin protocol in C# on the [.NET Core](https://dotnet.github.io/) platform.
-The node can run on the Bitcoin and CivX networks.
+The node can run on the Bitcoin and EXOS networks.
-CivX token is based on the [NBitcoin](https://github.com/MetacoSA/NBitcoin) project and [Stratis](https://github.com/stratisproject/StratisBitcoinFullNode) project.
+EXOS token is based on the [NBitcoin](https://github.com/MetacoSA/NBitcoin) project and [Stratis](https://github.com/stratisproject/StratisBitcoinFullNode) project.

 [.NET Core](https://dotnet.github.io/) is an open source cross platform framework and enables the development of applications and services on Windows, macOS and Linux.
 Join our community on [Discord](https://discord.gg/eCNMCMt).